Research material with personal data

 Direct and indirect personal data

 Data that are going to be made accessible have to be checked for any information that may pose a disclosure risk for subjects in the study.
-Re-identification is when someone combines a number of indirect identifiers in an anonymized material, such as profession, municipality, and age, to uncover the individual behind the data.
-You can minimize the risk for re-identification by re-coding variables so that age and income are entered in larger intervals, and geographical location is entered in a wider area.
+Re-identification is when someone combines a number of indirect identifiers in an anonymised material, such as profession, municipality, and age, to uncover the individual behind the data.
+You can minimise the risk for re-identification by re-coding variables so that age and income are entered in larger intervals, and geographical location is entered in a wider area.
 Which indirect identifiers that need to be re-coded varies between projects, as the risk for re-identification depends on which types of data have been collected in the project.

 Personal data in audio, image, and video files

 Before audio, image, and video files are made accessible for further research, it is important to consider GDPR and other legislation.
 A person’s face can easily be used to identify that person, which means that it is personal data.
 A voice is personal data if it can identify a person by voice alone, meaning that as long as it hasn’t been distorted or changed due to age or other factors.
 It is often impossible to anonymise these types of data without labour-intense efforts and technical tools, and doing so may make the data more or less useless for further research.
 (For example, a distorted voice cannot be used to study dialects.)
 These data should still be pseudonymised as far as possible, by for instance replacing names of people, dates, locations, and other information with ID numbers, serial numbers, pseudonyms, or more general terms.
 Consult the data protection officer if you collect audio, image, or video data that may contain personal data.

 These are some examples of audio, image, and video material that may contain personal data:

 - recordings of in-depth interviews or focus group interviews

 - video recordings of dance recitals (how a person moves may be sufficient to identify them)

 - audio recordings for dialect studies